Skip to content

 Secure the UR5 base flange to the frame with four M6 25mm socket head cap screws and eight M6 washers:

-Secure the control box with 2 rope ratchets:
+Secure the control box with two rope ratchets:

 Connect all cables: